-This presentation will focus on the age range of 0 to 5 and how you can support caregivers regarding challenging behaviors from their young children.
-Specific developmental considerations will be discussed as well as current terms for how these problems may be labeled (e.g., PTSD, developmental trauma disorder, etc.).
-Strong emphasis will be placed on myths (e.g., when a parent is told, “your child has reactive attachment and they can’t get better from that”) versus facts (e.g., how traumatic stress impacts early childhood development) for this age range.
+This presentation will focus on the age range of 0 to 5 and what you can do to support caregivers regarding challenging behaviors from their young children.
+Specific developmental considerations will be discussed as well as current terms for what these problems may be labeled (e.g., PTSD, Developmental Trauma Disorder, etc).
+Strong emphasis will be placed on myths (e.g., when a provider says “your child has reactive attachment and they can’t get better from that”) versus facts (e.g., how traumatic stress impacts early childhood development) for this age range.
 Additionally, concrete tools and resources (e.g., specific treatments) to support caregivers of these children will be discussed.

-- Understand how trauma impacts behavioral, emotional, cognitive, and developmental functioning for children ages 0-5
+- Learn how trauma impacts behavioral, emotional, cognitive, and developmental functioning for children ages 0-5

 - Gain concrete tools and resources for this age range that can be shared with caregivers

-Who should attend: All staff of family resource center (FRCs), child abuse prevention councils (CAPCs), and other child- and family-serving organizations.
+Who should attend: All staff of family resource center (FRCs), child abuse prevention councils (CAPCs), community-based organizations, and other child- and family-serving systems

 To register, please click here: https://www.caltrin.org/upcoming-training-by-topic/trauma-informed-syste...

 Hosted by California Training Institute (CalTrin)